AlibabaCloudDocs/hcs_mgw/intl.en-US/Migrate data from ECS instances to OSS/Prerequisites.md

         Hint: Some lines were ellipsized, use -l to show in full.
         ```

 -   Firewalld is used by default for ECS instances that run CentOS 7.
 You can use the systemctl status firewalld command to check whether firewalld is enabled.
-If you are using iptables, use the related iptables commands to enable access to the ports \(that are required by NFS\) based on the following firewalld settings.
+If you are using iptables, you can use the related iptables commands to allow access to the ports that are required by NFS based on the following firewalld settings.
 Configure firewalld as follows:
-    1. View the list of enabled ports that are required for NFS.
+    1. View a list of ports you need to enable to start the NFS service.

-        ``` {#codeblock_x4t_8dw_0ov}
+        ``` {#codeblock_ww8_iq3_f4f}
         [root@test ~]# rpcinfo -p localhost
            program vers proto   port  service
             100000    4   tcp    111  portmapper